cosmos/ibc/papers/2020-05/src/channels.md

 ```

 - The `sequence` number corresponds to the order of sends and receives, where a packet with an earlier sequence number must be sent and received before a packet with a later sequence number.
-- The `timeoutHeight` indicates a consensus height on the destination chain after which the packet will no longer be processed, and will instead count as having timed-out.
+- The `timeoutHeight` indicates a consensus height on the destination ledger after which the packet will no longer be processed, and will instead count as having timed-out.
-- The `timeoutTimestamp` indicates a timestamp on the destination chain after which the packet will no longer be processed, and will instead count as having timed-out.
+- The `timeoutTimestamp` indicates a timestamp on the destination ledger after which the packet will no longer be processed, and will instead count as having timed-out.
-- The `sourcePort` identifies the port on the sending chain.
+- The `sourcePort` identifies the port on the sending ledger.
-- The `sourceChannel` identifies the channel end on the sending chain.
+- The `sourceChannel` identifies the channel end on the sending ledger.
-- The `destPort` identifies the port on the receiving chain.
+- The `destPort` identifies the port on the receiving ledger.
-- The `destChannel` identifies the channel end on the receiving chain.
+- The `destChannel` identifies the channel end on the receiving ledger.
 - The `data` is an opaque value which can be defined by the application logic of the associated modules.

 Note that a `Packet` is never directly serialised.
 Rather it is an intermediary structure used in certain function calls that may need to be created or processed by modules calling the IBC handler.